EmpPowiUDE/NovalandGuide/docs/source/WaitPages.rst

     class PageName(Page):
         @staticmethod
         def is_displayed(player: Player):
-            return player.value == 1
+            return player.income < 1000

-The method returns the value of the value attribute of the player, which is a boolean indicating whether the value is equal to 1.
+The method returns True if the value of the income attribute of the player is smaller than 1000.
-If the value is 1, the method returns True, which means that the page should be displayed.
+If the method returns True the page will be displayed.
-If the value is not 1, the method returns False, which means that the page should not be displayed.
+If the method returns False the page will not be displayed.

 vars_for_template
 _______________________